telerik/reporting-docs/report-items/map/map-types/barchart-map.md

 ---
-title: Create Maps with BarChart
+title: BarChart and CSV Data Source Maps
-page_title: Create a Map with a BarChart Series and a CSV Data Source
+page_title: Creating Maps with BarChart Series and CSV Data Sources
-description: "Learn how to create a Map report item with a BarChart series and using a CSV data source in Telerik Reporting."
+description: "Learn how to create a Map report item with a BarChart series and by using a CSV data source in Telerik Reporting."
 slug: telerikreporting/designing-reports/report-structure/map/how-to/how-to-create-a-map-with-barchart-series-using-csv-data-source
 tags: telerik, reporting, map, report, item, create, barchart, series, using, csv, data, source
 previous_url: /How-to-create-map-with-BarChart-series-using-CSV-data-source, /report-items/map/how-to/how-to-create-a-map-with-barchart-series-using-csv-data-source, /knowledge-base/map-create-with-barchart-series-and-csv-data-source
+position: 4
 ---

-# Learn to Create Maps with BarChart
+# Creating BarChart Series and CSV Data Source Maps

 In this article, you will learn how to create a Map report item with a BarChart series.